 In providing our services we may need to disclose personal information to other third parties besides the ATO.
 These include but are not limited to financial institutions, finance brokers, financial planners, auditors, legal professionals, suppliers of client offers and services, etc. This information will not be provided without obtaining your express consent to do so.
 Your consent will be obtained at the time of and for each individual request made.

-MJN Accounting may offer a product or service from an external company to you that we may consider beneficial to you.
+BK Partners may offer a product or service from an external company to you that we may consider beneficial to you.
 In order to take up this product or service we would need to provide your personal information to the provider.
 Your personal information will not be provided without obtaining your express consent to do so at the time of the offer.

 Data quality and security